amejiarosario/amejiarosario.github.io/source/_posts/2019-07-05-promises-tutorial-concurrency-in-javascript-node.md

 ### How to limit parallel promises?

-To accomplish this we have to throttle `Promise.all` somehow.
+To accomplish this, we have to throttle `Promise.all` somehow.

 Let's say you have many concurrent requests to do.
-If you do a `Promise.all` that won't be good.
-Specially when the API is rate limited.
+If you do a `Promise.all` that won't be good (especially when the API is rate limited).
-So, we need to develop and function that does that for use.
+So, we need to develop and function that does that for us.
 Let's call it `promiseAllThrottled`.

 ```js
 // simulate 10 async tasks that takes 5 seconds to complete.